-5.7.4.
-Get Offset Correction State
+5.7.4.Get Offset Correction State

-Description Return s the state of the offset correction.
+Description Returns the state of the offset correction.

-Setting Type Global

 Command CORR:OFFSET?

-Parameters none

-Return Values state

 Range ON Offset Correction Enabled

 OFF Offset Correction Disabled

-Туре string

-Example CORR ON 1 :OFFSET? query command return value
+Example CORR:OFFSET? -- query command

-5.7.1.
-Set Global Corrected Offset Value
+5.7.5.Set Global Corrected Offset Value

 Description Sets the global corrected offset value.
 Global offset is a fixed value that is added to each pixel in the image after all other corrections have been applied if offset correction is enabled.
 The net effect of this command is a positive DC offset.
 As this command is after the RAW ADC step, any negative raw pixel value going into the ADC is not offset and remains zero-clipped (an unusual condition to begin with).
 The global offset can be disabled by setting its value to zero.

-Setting Type Global

 Command CORR:OFFSET:GLOBAL value

 Parameters value

-Return Values none

-Range 0 to 4095

-Туре unsigned integer

-Example CORR:OFFSET:GLOBAL 0